omahs/ML-YouTube-Courses/README.md

 ## Advanced Robotics: UC Berkeley

-This is course is from Peter Abbeel and covers a review on reinforcement learning and continues to applications in robotics.
+This course is from Peter Abbeel and covers a review on reinforcement learning and continues to applications in robotics.

 - MDPs: Exact Methods
 - Discretization of Continuous State Space MDPs